libj/sql/README.md

 ## Introduction

-The LibJ sql library provides supplementary extensions to the `java.sql` package, as well as common functions and abstractions related to SQL.
+The LibJ SQL library provides supplementary extensions to the `java.sql` package, as well as common functions and abstractions related to SQL.

 ## Contributing